 By making the habit tiny, you remove as many barriers to action as possible.
 You make the behavior easy to perform with little or no conscious effort.

 According to Fogg, the best way to do this is by anchoring the behavior to an existing routine.

 For example, anchor your 1-pushup habit to another routine like this: “After I finish washing the dishes, I’ll do one pushup.”
 Washing the dishes becomes the cue to do your pushup.

 This is a dramatic oversimplification of Fogg’s book, so I encourage you to read it for yourself.
-Tiny Habits is a best seller, and Fogg has personally coached over 40,000 people with this model.
+Tiny Habit is a bestseller, and Fogg has personally coached over 40,000 people with this model.

-Fogg has also been a big influence on me personally, and I’m grateful to consider him a mentor.
+Fogg has also been a big influence on me, and I’m grateful to consider him a mentor.